 5) Nuts, Seeds and Berries

 Nuts and seeds are a hefty source of possibly the best nutrition trio.
+Macadamia nuts are jam packed with nutritious components but if you can’t find any near you, you can check the list of macadamia nuts substitutes.
 They provide almost equal amounts of fiber, proteins, and healthy fats to your young ones.
 However, different forms of nuts and seeds vary in nutrition values.
 Thus, keeping a balance and mixing several types is ideal.
 Among the wide variety of options, your mixture can contain the following:

 - Sunflower seeds